Claude Code multiple agent systems: Complete 2026 guide

 Start with subagents

-Upgrade Claude Code to version 1.0.60 or later.
-Create your first project-level subagent.
+Make sure you're on a current Claude Code build, then create your first project-level subagent.
 Start with either Code Reviewer or Debugger, whichever addresses your biggest pain point.
 Use it consistently for two to three weeks.
 Learn when to invoke it, when to stick with stock Claude Code, and where it adds the most value.
+It also helps to read through the common Claude Code workflows so you know what the tool already does well on its own.

 After you're comfortable with one subagent, add a second.
 System Architect or DevOps are good choices.
 Find the natural division of labor.
 Max out at three or four specialized agents.
 More than that decreases productivity rather than increasing it.